 Asana has positioned itself as a work management platform.
-It can be used by teams to help them stay on top of their assignments, whether those are project tasks or daily tasks for everyday business.
-This isn’t an especially unique use-case, so naturally there are a number of viable Asana alternatives.
-Of course, Asana doesn’t own the patent on productivity.
-There are many Asana alternatives that offer project management tools to help teams stay on track and control their work—without the downsides of Asana.
+It can be used by teams to help them stay on top of their assignments—whether those are project tasks or daily tasks for everyday business.

+Its kanban boards are popular, too.
+They’re a simple and user-friendly feature for teams to visually manage their work, resulting in increased productivity.
+Of course, Asana hardly corners the market in this regard as there are many Asana alternatives that offer project management tools to help teams stay on track and control their work—without Asana’s downsides.

 Asana’s task management software ability is lacking.
 Task management should be the centerpiece of any work management or project management tool, but with Asana, tasks can only be assigned to one person, which limits team collaboration.
 While this might not always be a problem, it becomes one if you’re assigning more than one team member to a task.